ooici/ion-functions/ion_functions/data/README.txt

 to parameters uploaded to the system via either dataset or instrument agents, and are used to determine various OOI data products.
 A brief description of the modules and their contents are provided below.
 Each set of modules is grouped according to its Instrument Family as defined in SAF.
-Note that the functions calculating SFLPRES data products have been misclassified, and will be found in the Seafloor Properties (SFL) module instead of the Seafloor Pressure (PRS) module.

 Alphabetical by instrument family Public ID.